-22 By contrast, as the documents before the Court show, the Community concluded a civil aviation agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992, approved by Council Decision 92/384/EEC of 22 June 1992 (OJ 1992 L 200, p.
+By contrast, as the documents before the Court show, the Community concluded a civil aviation agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992, approved by Council Decision 92/384/EEC of 22 June 1992 (OJ 1992 L 200, p.
 20), has reached an agreement in principle in that field with the Swiss Confederation, and, at the time when this action was brought, was negotiating with 12 European countries an agreement on the creation of a 'common European airspace'.

-The bilateral air transport agreement between the Kingdom of Denmark and the United States of America 23 A bilateral air transport agreement, known as a "Bermuda" type agreement, was concluded between the Kingdom of Denmark and the United States of America on 16 December 1944 and amended in 1954, 1958 and 1966 with the aim of liberalising international air traffic ('the 1944 Agreement').
-24 The documents before the Court show that, in 1992, the United States of America took the initiative in offering to various European States the possibility of concluding a bilateral 'open skies' agreement.
-Such an agreement was intended to facilitate alliances between American and European carriers and conform to a number of criteria set out by the American Government such as free access to all routes, the granting of unlimited route and traffic rights, the fixing of prices in accordance with a system of 'mutual disapproval' for air routes between the parties to the agreement, the possibility of sharing codes, etc. I - 9540
+The bilateral air transport agreement between the Republic of Finland and the United States of America

+A bilateral air transport agreement, known as a "Bermuda" type agreement', was concluded on 29 March 1949 between the Republic of Finland and the United States of America ('the 1949 Agreement').
+That agreement was amended by a protocol signed on 12 May 1980, itself amended by a rider signed on 4 September 1994 ('the 1980 Protocol'), with the aim of liberalising international air traffic.
+In particular, the protocol of 12 May 1980 increased freedom in the area of setting fares and of capacity and removed transit restrictions concerning